 Let’s take a closer look at these indirect costs

-Unresolved conversion volume disputes can expose advertisers and intermediaries to costly and time consuming litigation cases.
+- Threat of litigation: Unresolved conversion volume disputes can expose advertisers and intermediaries to costly and time-consuming litigation cases.
 This has recently made headlines with the Uber v Fetch case, and as the discussion about the level of ad fraud becomes more sensationalised by the media, we can only assume these cases will become more frequent.
-Not only do these disputes cost time and money, they diminish the value of the product on all sides.
+Not only do these disputes cost time and money, but they also diminish the value of the product on all sides.

 To learn more about how to address the direct and indirect costs of ad fraud, download our whitepaper, Addressing Ad Fraud through Multipoint Analysis and Machine Learning.